 The Mental health and wellbeing strategy (gov.scot) published in June 2023 sets out the long-term vision and approach to improving the mental health and wellbeing of everyone in Scotland.
 The vision is of a Scotland, free from stigma and inequality, where everyone fulfils their right to achieve the best mental health and wellbeing possible.

 Key priorities in the strategy include reducing the risk of poor mental health and wellbeing in adult life by promoting the importance of good relationships and trauma-informed approaches from the earliest years of life, taking account where relevant adverse childhood experiences.
 To ensure help is available early on when there is a risk of poor mental health, and to support the physical health and wellbeing of people with mental health conditions.

 This presentation provides an overview of the current context of wellbeing supports for education practitioners in Scotland.

 Wellbeing of and for staff

-The Wellbeing planning tool provides a traffic light warning system that staff can use to recognise if their own wellbeing may be at risk and suggests ways to manage stress.
+This Wellbeing planning tool provides a traffic light warning system that staff can use to recognise if their own wellbeing may be at risk and suggests ways to manage stress.
 This short video provides a helpful overview Staff Wellbeing and Self Care in a Crisis on Vimeo.

 This Whole School Approach to Mental Health and Wellbeing self evaluation framework places the rights of the child at the heart of the whole school community and provides an opportunity to reflect on their own learning needs, through identifying areas of strength and areas requiring structured next steps for improvement.

-It would be best practice not to look at all of these at once, instead focus on the key wellbeing principles requiring most need over one session.
 The results from this self evaluation framework could be used to evidence aspects of the School Improvement Planning process.

 Professional learning to support staff